vishalbshira/data_engineer_assignment/docs/jira/0005_improvise_codebase.md

 Title: Improve Codebase by Adding Connection Pool and Fixing Transaction Management

+#### Decouple Specific Repository Classes from the Factory Module
+- Modify the factory methods to return an instance based on configuration or parameters, without hardcoding repository class names.
 #### Add Connection Pool
 - Implement a connection pool using psycopg2.pool.SimpleConnectionPool or an equivalent method.
 - Ensure that connections are returned to the pool after use to prevent leaks.